 Installation Guide

-The Manael recommends running on Docker.
-A Docker image is published on Docker Hub.
+It is recommended to run Manael with Docker.
+A Docker image for running Manael is published on Docker Hub.

-You can download the Manael built for 64bit GNU/Linux.
+You can download the Manael build for 64bit GNU/Linux.

 1. Create a working directory